Websoft9Archive/ansible-memcached/docs/README.md

 This documentation is provided by [Websoft9](https://www.websoft9.com/), it can help users to acquire skills of Memcached Deployment, Installation, Configuration, HTTPS, SMTP, Backup, Upgrade, Connect Instance and more.

-[Memcached](https://www.memcached.org) sif free & open source, high-performance, distributed memory object caching system, generic in nature, but intended for use in speeding up dynamic web applications by alleviating database load.
+[Memcached](https://www.memcached.org) is a free & open source, high-performance, distributed memory object caching system, generic in nature, but intended for use in speeding up dynamic web applications by alleviating database load.

 ## Improve